Becoming a Nurse Practitioner vs. a Doctor: What Are the Differences?

 NP Degree Programs

-- Eligibility: Prospective students typically need to provide high school transcripts, SAT or ACT scores, a resume, and a GPA of at least 2.5 or 3.0.
-Students should also have experience in math and science, though it is not a requirement.
+- Eligibility: You typically need to provide high school transcripts, SAT or ACT scores, a resume, and a GPA of at least 2.5 or 3.0.
+You should also have experience in math and science, though it is not a requirement.
+Some programs require a nursing entrance exam.

-- Program length: Most undergraduate nursing programs take four years.
+- Program length: Most BSN programs take four years.

-- Curriculum: Programs typically provide students with foundational knowledge in the following areas: anatomy, pharmacology, nursing informatics, pathophysiology, and psychology.
+- Curriculum: Programs typically provide foundational knowledge in the following areas: anatomy, pharmacology, nursing informatics, pathophysiology, and psychology.

-- Eligibility: Applicants must hold a BSN and their RN license.
+- Eligibility: You must hold a BSN and an RN license.
 Those without a BSN can complete an accelerated nursing program and earn a BSN in 12 months.
-Then, they can move into the MSN.
+Then, they can move into the MSN degree.
 Most graduate schools require a minimum GPA that ranges from 2.5-3.5.
-While not every program requires it, some request GRE or MAT scores.
+While not every program requires it, some request Graduate Record Examinations or Miller Analogies Test scores.

-- Program length: Programs often last two years.
+- Program length: MSN programs often last two years.

 - Curriculum: Master's programs typically include the following: pharmacology, physiology, health assessment, and ethics.
 Programs may also have a focus on clinical nursing, nursing research, organizational systems, and the promotion of healthy habits.